Comradewilliam/Building-Management-System/README.md

 ## Author

-- Developed by [Your Name or Organization]
+- Developed by [me and other 7 people]